Vince Lombardi Trophy: Teams with most Vince Lombardi Trophies

 Although none of these teams have ever won three straight Super Bowls, two teams have won three Lombardi trophies in four years and one team twice won the trophy two out of three consecutive years: The Dallas Cowboys (1992, 1993, 1995) and the New England Patriots (2001, 2003, 2004) and (2014, 2016) and (2016, 2018).
 The Pittsburgh Steelers won four Super Bowls in six years (1974, 1975, 1978, 1979).

-As an individual player, Tom Brady has won seven Super Bowls in his career, more than any single NFL franchise.
+As an individual player, Tom Brady, a former quarterback with the New England Patriots and Tampa Bay Buccaneers, won seven Super Bowls in his career, more than any single NFL franchise.

+As an individual coach, Bill Belichick, a defensive coordinator with the New York Giants and Head coach with New England Patriots, has won eight Super Bowls in his career, more than any single NFL franchise or player.

 Presentation ceremony

 The trophy has been presented on a stage constructed on the field since Super Bowl XXX in 1996.
 A personality from the network broadcasting the game handles the presentation ceremony.
-Terry Bradshaw has hosted every presentation for FOX since Super Bowl XXXI, with the exception of Super Bowl XLVIII, when Michael Strahan substituted for him.
+Terry Bradshaw has hosted every presentation for Fox since Super Bowl XXXI, with the exception of Super Bowl XLVIII, when Michael Strahan substituted for him.
 Jim Nantz has handled the duties for CBS since Super Bowl XXXV.
 Dan Patrick hosted the ceremony for NBC from Super Bowl XLIII to Super Bowl LII.Mike Tirico hosted the ceremony for NBC for Super Bowl LVI.

 The winning owner, winning coach, winning quarterback, and (if not a quarterback) the game MVP are usually recognized.
-Until Super Bowl LIII, "The Lombardi Trophy Theme," composed by David Robidoux in 2005, played during the trophy handoff.
+"The Lombardi Trophy Theme," composed by David Robidoux in 2005, plays during the trophy handoff.

 From Super Bowl I to Super Bowl XXIX, the trophy was held by the commissioner to begin the ceremony and the commissioner then handed the trophy directly to the team owner in the winning locker room.
 The lone exception to this was in Super Bowl V where the trophy presentation ceremony wasn't done by the commissioner but instead by Vince Lombardi's widow, Marie.

-From Super Bowl XXX to Super Bowl XXXIX and from Super Bowl LIV on, the trophy was set on the stage to begin the ceremony and the commissioner handed the trophy directly to the team owner on the field.
+From Super Bowl XXX to Super Bowl XXXIX, then from Super Bowl LIV to Super Bowl LVII, and again in Super Bowl LIX, the trophy was set on the stage to begin the ceremony and the commissioner handed the trophy directly to the team owner on the field.

-From Super Bowl XL to Super Bowl LIII, a former NFL player, usually a past Super Bowl MVP or notable figure of the host city's franchise, brought the Lombardi Trophy to the center of the stadium, as he walked past members of the winning team.
+From Super Bowl XL to Super Bowl LIII, and also in Super Bowl LVIII, a former NFL player, usually a past Super Bowl MVP or notable figure of the host city's franchise, brought the Lombardi Trophy to the center of the stadium, as he walked past members of the winning team.
 Players who have partaken in Lombardi Trophy presentation ceremonies are listed below: